ziapeltagames/six-winters/doc/HEROES.md

 There are currently six main heroes in the boardgame.
 Heroes have three main components: skills, conditions, and traits.

+## Conditions

+There are two different escalating tracks of conditions: thews and psyche.
+These are organized from least (weary, embarassed) to most (mauled, shattered) severe.

+If a character gets a condition they already have, they check the next one up the ladder of severity.
+For example, taking the condition shaken while already shaken means the character checks shattered.
+If a character takes mauled or shattered twice, they are knocked out of the current mission.

+Each season, a character may remove one condition, starting with the lowest condition on the ladder.

+## Traits

+Traits are tags for each hero discovered over the course of the campaign.
+When a hero gets a trait, like *Dishonoered*, it typically sticks with them for the entire campaign, and is referenced on certain cards.

 # Arilde, Hawkleader of the Ghost Legion

+## Background

+## Friends and Enemies

 ## Skills